National family-building provider planning surface

 Approved public community guides

-These entries come from the approved GC_Form filter: active ambassadors with a public photo and a configured pat.vet page.
+These entries are active public ambassadors with a public photo and a configured pat.vet page.
 No private contact data or internal program metrics are published here.

 Ambassadors with Patriot Conceptions may receive referral compensation.
 Ambassadors share experience and official resources; they do not provide medical or legal advice.
 Public community-guide profiles were reviewed May 31, 2026.